visitscotland/dot-com-brxm-pipeline-development/README.md

 =====================================

-Note that if your organization is using multiple site projects, you must configure the assembly of a distribution to include all of the separate site webapps for deployment.
+Note that if your organization is using multiple site projects, you must configure the assembly of a distribution to include all the separate site webapps for deployment.
 This project is designed for stand-alone use and does not automatically include any additional, externally-maintained site webapps.